 When you floss daily, the gums get used to the sensation and are kept clean.
 If you don’t floss daily, when you do floss or have a cleaning, the gums will be sore and bleed easily because they aren’t used to it.

 6. Flossing Can Save You Money

 Flossing can prevent tartar from building up between the teeth.
-Tartar can only be removed by your dentist.
+Tartar can only be removed by your dentist in Mississauga, ON.
 Save money, and more importantly time, by reducing checkups with regular flossing!